n-szulc/fingeRNAt-supplementary/README.md

 ## Opening a Jupyter Notebook

-Fot the purpose of reproducibility of all the analyzes from this repository, we advise to run Jupyter Notebooks from within fingernat environment.
+For the purpose of reproducibility of all the analyzes from this repository, we advise to run Jupyter Notebooks from within fingernat environment.

 e.g. using conda fingernat environment: